ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Tools

 - `kdb get -v` now displays if the resulting value is a default-value defined by the metadata of the key. _(Thomas Bretterbauer)_
+- `ẁeb-ui` issue #2441 is fixed in from of a workaround
 - <<TODO>>
 - <<TODO>>
 - <<TODO>>